Your Paranormal

 Longleat House is a splendid stately home famous for its Renaissance architecture.
 It is also famous for being haunted by the Green Lady.

 The estate, named after the stream of Long Leat, was bought by Sir John Thynne in 1568.
-During the 18th century, the Thynnes' acquired the title of Viscount Weymouth, such was their wealth and social standing.
+During the 18th century, the Thynnes acquired the title of Viscount Weymouth, which was their wealth and social standing.

 Longleat House is widely regarded as one of the finest examples of Elizabethan architecture in Britain.
 Construction began in 1567.